Elastic and Kibana Install (Windows)

 This password cannot include any special characters.

-Run the following PowerShell Script to create the certificate.
+Run the following script to create an Elastic certificate.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 ./elasticsearch-certutil cert -ca C:\Apps\elasticsearch-8.17.3\elastic-stack-ca.p12;

-When prompted for an output file press the Enter key.
+When prompted for an output file, leave this empty and press Enter.

-This password cannot include any special characters and must be different to the CA password.
+This password cannot include any special characters.
+For added security this should be different to the CA password.

 Copy Certificates

-Run the following Script to create the folder and more the certs.
+Run the following script to create a new folder and move the certificates to it.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (elasticsearch-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (elasticsearch-8.17.3).

 mkdir C:\Apps\certs;